mtngrown/mtngrown.github.io/source/2014/06/07/duel-on-the-steppe.html.markdown

 ### Blunders

-When SW Front has the first chit draw, it should move, then fight.
+* When SW Front has the first chit draw, it should move, then fight.
 In this game, I chose it to fight then move, and there wasn't much available at good odds to fight.

+* I've been activating whatever is in range with impunity.
+But the rules say that no combat unit can be actived more than once per game turn.
+  So I have to remember from activation to activation which units have been previously activated.

 ### Questions